Solonarv/custom_hero_dota/docs/heroes/High Mage.md

    - spreads to all nearby targets/more than just one

 ### Augment
-Tempo gains a surge of arcane power, adding damage to each hit he deals.
-The buff is removed one second after Tempo next casts a spell.
-Has 20% effectiveness on Arcane Mark.
+Lor'ethel gains a surge of arcane power, adding damage to each hit he deals.
+The buff is removed one second after Lor'ethel next casts a spell.
+Has 20% effectiveness on hits dealt by Arcane Mark.

 | 6 second cooldown | 50/70/90/110 mana |
 |---|---|